barend-erasmus/data-structures-and-algorithms/README.md

 | There is a terminating condition and the loop proceeds in such a way that this condition becomes false at some point. | Recursive functions proceeds in such a way that we finally reach the base case. |
 | No such time or memory overhead. | Pushing and poppoing activation records. |
 | Iterative algorithms are harder to implement. | Simplify the code and make it compact. |

+## Sorting

+### In-place Sort

+Sorting methods that are in-place:

+* No need of any extra storage.
+* Might need constant number of variables - independent of the size of data.
+* Examples: Selection Sort, Bubble Sort, Insertion Sort, Shell Short.

+Sorting methods that are not in-place.

+* Need extra storage to store intermediate results for the sorting.
+* Extra storage is proportional to the size of data.
+* Examples: Merge Sort.

+### Sort Stability

+Stable Sort:

+* Preserves the relative order of the duplicate keys in the sorted output.
+* Used to sort records sorted on one key and then on another.